afreeorange/wiki.nikhil.io.articles/Home Server Notes.md

 [This](https://superuser.com/a/1400920) was an excellent guide!
 Also see [this](https://linuxg.net/how-to-set-the-setuid-and-setgid-bit-for-files-in-linux-and-unix/).

 Setting up Samba shares was rather easy in `/etc/samba/smb.conf`.
+Make sure you [do this to prevent Guest Access](https://unix.stackexchange.com/a/562999).

 ### Sanoid